-Church ministers value integrity, which is to be who we say we are (agere sequitur esse) and to live our moral commitments.
+Church ministers value integrity, which is to be who we say we are and to live our moral commitments.
 Because we belong to a Church that sets a high moral standard for its members, as ministers we must strive toward holiness and trustworthiness for ourselves.